Frequently Asked Questions

 - chemistry (2 semesters)

 Students who are deficient in 1-2 of these recommended courses may be offered conditional admission.
-Conditional Admission is one in which the student is admitted to the program but s/he must successfully complete certain activities or coursework in order to continue in the program.
+Conditional Admission is one in which the student is admitted to the program but must successfully complete certain activities or coursework in order to continue in the program.
 Successful completion of such courses is demonstrated by earning a grade of B (3.0) or better.

 The BIOMS Program has rolling admissions so students may apply at any time.
 However we recommend that you complete your application by the dates below to start in the semester indicated to ensure adequate time to process the application.
 Please keep in mind that students must identify an Advisor before their applications will be reviewed.
 Potential advisors will need time to review your application as they consider different applicants for positions in their research labs.